 - Take some chamomile and oats and tie them in a muslin cloth or stocking.
 Now tie this bag over your bath tap and let warm water run through it.
 Use this water to bathe your baby.
 Chamomile soothes the skin and oats having anti-pruritic mucopolysaccharides will soothe as well as heal the skin and also reduce itching.

 - You may also use a chamomile tea bag in your baby’s bath.
-Wet it properly and squeeze it over cradle cap many a times.
-Then apply some oil like olive, almond or coconut oil and brush with a fine toothed comb.
+Wet it properly and squeeze it over cradle cap many a time.
+Then apply some oil like olive, almond or coconut oil and brush with a fine-toothed comb.